 - (B-1) Supersport classes: 250 Ninja Cup, Ultra-Lightweight Supersport, Lightweight Supersport, Middleweight Supersport, 600 Supersport, 750 Supersport, Open Supersport. - (B-2) Supersport motorcycles are based on DOT-approved production motorcycles sold in the USA or Canada by manufacturers and their dealers for street use.
-A valid title, Statement of Origin (not bearing the notation "For Off Road Use Only" or similar), or DMV tag receipt may be used as proof of streetlegal intent.
+A valid title, Statement of Origin (not bearing the notation "For Off Road Use Only" or similar, or DMV tag receipt may be used as proof of street-legal intent (exception KTM RC390 Cup).
 A minimum of 200 units for multi-cylinder motorcycles, and 50 units for twins and singles must have been available through USA dealer commercial channels.
 Canadian models must be identical to USA specifications, proof of which rests with the competitor.
-All Supersport motorcycles must meet conditions listed in this section as well as Sections F, G and H. - (B-3) The following is a list of the only things that should or may be done to a Supersport machine.
-If the OMRRA Rule Book does not explicitly mention you can do it, you cannot.
+All Supersport motorcycles must meet conditions listed in this section as well as Sections F, G, H and I.